7 Communicating with R Markdown

 ```

-Anything in the code chunk is treated as R code when we knit.
-For example, this code chunk will produce a histogram in the final Word document.
+If you’re working in RStudio, code chunks should have a light gray background.
+R Markdown treats anything in the code chunk as R code when you knit.
+For example, this code chunk will produce a histogram in the final Word document:

 ```{r}